 The long-awaited trade deal, which came into force when the Brexit transition period ended on 31 December 2020, averted a no-deal Brexit – which most agreed would have been a catastrophic development for the agricultural sector.

 Although the tariffs are no longer a threat, trade will still not be completely frictionless and farmers who deal with the EU or traditionally used EU workers still have much to consider.
-Jacqueline Barr, agricultural law specialist at Pearsons & Ward Solicitors in Malton (part of Ware & Kay Solicitors) explains.
+Our Agricultural Team at Ware & Kay Solicitors explain.

 Free movement of labour ended on 31 December 2020, leaving food and farming sectors exposed to a potentially huge shortage of seasonal and casual workers which have traditionally been filled by EU nationals.